CodeIgniter+Smarty - Perfect Together

 If you are not familiar with CodeIgniter, it is a lightweight Model-View-Controller (MVC) framework written in PHP.
-It is an open source project maintained by EllisLabs.
+It is an open source project created by EllisLabs.
 CodeIgniter has a templating system built in but, the last time I looked at it, it does not have many features.
 It also implements the templating by filtering the page using preg_match() and string replacement.
 For web sites with low traffic volumes and few variable replacements, this approach is fine.
 As the traffic volume picks up or with larger pages, this may impact the response time of the web site.

 Smarty is another open source project that handles templates and is also written in PHP.
 It has been around for a while and has many features beyond the simple templating engine built into CodeIgniter.
-Smarty also "compiles" templates into pure PHP which makes them slightly faster to execute.
+Smarty also "compiles" templates into pure PHP which makes them faster to execute.

 Templating is a controversial topic with some devlopers since they feel that using PHP directly in the HTML is easier than learning a new templating language to accomplish the same thing.
 I personally like having a clean separation between code (PHP) and views (templates using Smarty).
 I have seen too many developers get sloppy and start adding logic and even database calls in their HTML.
 This can quickly become a maintenance nightmare.
 I also like the fact that Smarty uses different delimiters {} from HTML <>.
 This makes spotting the Smarty tags easy.
 A simple example that illustrates this point is: